Resources for Antlerless Deer Hunters

 After the Harvest

-While the anticipation of adventure is a big part of the build-up and preparation for a hunt, what happens after harvesting an animal is just as thrilling, but in a different way.
-Stacking pound upon pound of high quality venison in the freezer ensures the adventure is relived for months to come.
+Stacking pound upon pound of high quality venison in the freezer ensures your adventure can be relived for months to come.
 A 120-pound, field-dressed deer can provide 168 servings of healthy protein for your family (or hungry families across Oklahoma).
 But first things first, you'll need to take care of tagging, checking and field dressing your animal.
 Upon harvesting a deer, hunters must immediately attach a "field tag" securely to the carcass that includes their name, customer ID or lifetime license number, and date and time of harvest.
 This field tag can be any item - so long as it displays the required information.
 Next, it's time to field dress and prepare the deer for processing, either at a commercial facility or at home.
 Check out this Beginners Guide to Butchering Deer series from our partners at Bowhunting 360 for great how-to videos on field-dressing and home-processing your deer.
 And finally, help prevent the spread of chronic wasting disease with these carcass disposal tips.